tejasvi/NetStruc/README.md

 ### Description
-Real-world networks reveal clustering behaviour, which is exhibited in the formation of communities/clusters/partitions (used inerchangeably in this recipe) in the graph structure.
-When studying networks, their structure and function, it is therefore crucial to identify these bunchings.
-The concept of clustering and community detection oftentimes go hand-in-hand, and with other concepts such as cliques and connected components, to name a few, as well.
-Here, we explore these different structures with a strong strong focus on clustering and community detection by looking at two general methods, and three submethods:
+Real-world networks reveal clustering behaviour, which is exhibited in the formation of communities/clusters/partitions (used interchangeably in the recipe) in the graph structure.
+When studying networks, their structure and function, it is also crucial to identify these bunchings.
+Here, we explore these different structures with a strong focus on clustering and community detection.
+In particular, we look at two general methods, and three submethods:

 1. Divisive Method
-  - Girvan-Newman Algorithm
+  - Girvan-Newman Algorithm (using _edge betweenness_)
 2. Agglomerative Method
-  - Hierarchical clustering (distance matrix)
+  - Hierarchical clustering (using a _distance matrix_)
-  - Louvain Algorithm
+  - Louvain Algorithm (using _modularity_ for optimization)